benjystanton/benjystanton.github.io/about.md

 permalink: /about/
 ---

-<p class="lede">My name is Benjy Stanton and I'm one of the lead interaction designers at the Office for National Statistics (ONS).
-I'm part of the <a href="https://blog.ons.digital/">digital publishing team</a>.</p>
+<p class="lede">My name is Benjy Stanton and I'm one of the lead interaction designers at the Office for National Statistics (ONS).</p>

+I'm part of [digital publishing](https://digitalblog.ons.gov.uk/).
+We focus on improving the website, and helping people to use the data that ONS publishes.
+I manage a team of interaction designers and graphic designers.

 Previously, I was at [Leadin](http://leadin.co.uk/), a service design agency in Swansea.
 I care about user needs, content, accessibility and good typography.

 ## Experience